Samuil Lehtțir: Further "deviations" and downfall

-Execution and posterity

 Lehtțir's ultimate downfall, which arrived over the following months, was due to his having championed Latinization, now branded a sample of Romanian nationalism.
-Journalist David Khakham argues that a fellow Jewish dramatist, whom he identifies only with the initials "L. B." and the detail of his survival into the 1970s, acted as an informer on Lehtțir's activities.
+Tărîță connects his demise to that of Milev, who was the first one to be sidelined, then arrested, after reports that he had been neglectful of "counter-revolutionary activity [by] foreign spies".
+Journalist David Khakham argues that a fellow Jewish dramatist, whom he identifies only with the initials "L. B." and the detail of his survival into the 1970s, acted as an informer on Lehtțir's own activities.
 The poet was ultimately arrested in 1937.
 According to Colesnic's research, the NKVD then tortured him into confessing that his crossing of the Dniester was as a Romanian spy, and that his support for the Latin alphabet was a deliberate attempt to undermine the Soviet Union.

 According to family tradition, Lehtțir was executed on May 12, 1937, which was shortly after Yevgenia's arrest and deportation to the Gulag; also then, Myud was taken from the couple and assigned to a state orphanage.
-In July, the issue of "sabotage" by Lehtțir and Leib Cornfeld was brought up in sessions of the Communist Party of Ukraine, Tiraspol Regional Committee.
+In July, the issue of "sabotage" by Lehtțir and Cornfeld was brought up in sessions of the Communist Party of Ukraine, Tiraspol Regional Committee.
 A "Comrade Brihman" reported at the time that the introduction of "Romanian authors" in MASSR textbooks, weighed against an "insignificant number of Russian and Ukrainian classics", had been highly detrimental for the education process.
 Brihman announced that he was devoting himself to the task of removing all such texts.
 Records consulted by Colesnic indicate that Lehtțir was in fact sentenced to death by shooting on October 10 of that year; the sentence was carried out on October 15.
 This was four days after Chioru's execution, and two days after Milev's.